Understanding The Critical Role Of CPR In Saving Lives During Water-Related Emergencies

 Upgrading Your Career from Lifeguard Chair to Instructor

 Do you know what is better than saving lives?
 Teaching others what you know and training them to save lives!
 As the pools reopen after the pandemic with the latest safety standards and protocols, we need pool lifeguards more than ever.
 That means we are in desperate need of lifeguard instructors as well!
-There is no talent shortage, but somebody needs to mold the given resources and upgrade your career from lifeguard chair to instructor.
+There is no talent shortage, but somebody needs to mould the given resources and upgrade your career from lifeguard chair to instructor.

 An instructor is in charge of teaching safety protocols and training swimmers.
 Their lessons cover everything from supervising first-aid activities to avoiding water injuries.
 It’s also a job that can take you all over Australia and the world if you have the necessary qualifications.